zoonoo/azure-docs.ko-kr/articles/databox-online/azure-stack-edge-j-series-set-azure-resource-manager-password.md

         PS /home/aseuser/clouddrive>
     ```
-새 암호를 사용 하 여 Azure Resource Manager에 연결 합니다.
+Use the new password to connect to Azure Resource Manager.-->

 ## <a name="next-steps"></a>다음 단계